apache/ozone/hadoop-hdds/docs/content/security/SecurityAcls.md

 6. **Read_ACL** – Allows a user to read the ACL on a specific object.
 7. **Write_ACL** – Allows a user to write the ACL on a specific object.

-There are 2 types of ACLs based on their scope - **Access** and **Default**.<br>
+There are 2 types of ACLs based on their scope - **ACCESS** and **DEFAULT**.<br>
 Access ACLs are limited only to the specific object and not inherited.
 They control the access to the object itself.
-Only Default ACLs support inheritance.
-This inheritance is limited to only one level.
-For example, Any bucket created under a volume which has a Default ACL inherits that Default ACL as an Access ACLs.
-The keys added under the bucket do not inherit them.
+Only Default ACLs are inherited by the descendants.
 Default ACLs cannot be set on keys (as there can be no objects under a key).

 ## Ozone Native ACL APIs